Amourspirit/python-ooouno-ex/ex/auto/writer/odev_walk_text/README.md

 # Walk Text

-Demonstrates how to control Writer application's visible cursor.
+Using [OOO Development Tools] (ODEV) this example demonstrates how to control Writer application's visible cursor.
 Moves cursor by paragraph, line and word.

 See [Extract Writer Text] for an example how to silence ODEV extra terminal output.

 ## See

+See Also:

+- [Text API Overview]
-See Also: [Text API Overview], [Extract Writer Text]
+- [Extract Writer Text]
+- [OOO Development Tools]

 See [source code](./start.py)